 Is walking out of the relationship the only solution?
 Not always.
 If your partner can understand that you feel trapped and is willing to change for you, then with some help, both of you can set some ground rules and start a new life together.
 But that may not always be the case.

 How To End A Controlling Relationship?

 Unfortunately, if your partner is not ready to listen to you and change their ways, then it is time to do what is in your best interests.
 Do not be under the impression that you cannot live without them.
-Even though it might hurt you a little now, things will get better eventually.
+Even though it might hurt you a little now and might feel overwhelming, things will get better eventually.
 Here are a few points to keep in mind before deciding to walk out.

 - Before thinking of ending the relationship, be sure that you are actually in a controlling relationship and that you have tried everything possible to repair it.

 - Introspect to know if this is what you want wholeheartedly because taking decisions based on emotions can make you regret.

 - After you have made the decision, do not expect your partner to change, and do not fall for the mixed and compelling signals they give you.
 Controlling partners can be manipulative and might try to reel you in by influencing you.

 - Do not react to any retaliation from your partner, as this may lead to humiliation and can leave you emotionally scarred.